lean-delivery/aws-scheduler/README.md

 #### Access rights
 **instance-scheduler-users** table's "groups" field is matched with **instance-scheduler-groups** table.
 Each user can be included into multiple groups.
 So, access matrix for each user can be individual and flexible.

-When new user is registered, appropriate fields are created in **instance-scheduler-users** table and group with username's name and username's filter are created in the **instance-scheduler-groups** table.
+When new user is registered, appropriate fields are created in **instance-scheduler-users** table and group with username's name and username's filter fields is created in the **instance-scheduler-groups** table.
 It means that new user will be able to manage only instances with the same name as his login.